 In the final quarter of their program, master’s students complete a series of comprehensive written examinations which are designed by the department and administered by a master’s examination committee.
 These comprehensive examinations will test the student’s knowledge of specific fields of study as well as the areas of critical inquiry that serve as the methodological focus of the program.

 Doctoral Degree Requirements

 Normative time to degree: six years

-Doctoral students must complete the year-long series of core courses.
+Doctoral students must complete all five of the core courses.
 Doctoral students are also expected to pursue a more precise field of study (e.g., Buddhism, Islam) in their coursework, as well as to develop a secondary or minor field of study that will permit them to explore the methodologies involved in comparative religious studies work.
-Doctoral coursework (typically lasting nine quarters) is viewed as a period of specialization and professionalization, during which students hone their scholarly abilities.
+Doctoral coursework (typically lasting between six and nine quarters) is viewed as a period of specialization and professionalization, during which students hone their scholarly abilities.
 Time should also be allowed for doctoral students to pursue advanced courses in the languages of research related to their fields of study.
-It is also expected, and encouraged, that doctoral students take closely related courses in other Departments (such as history, anthropology, comparative literature, and so forth) in order to enrich their specializations.
+It is also expected, and encouraged, that doctoral students take closely related courses in other departments (such as history, anthropology, comparative literature, and so forth) in order to enrich their specializations.